tc39/proposal-ses/README.md

 The EcmaScript specs to date have never admitted the possibility of failures such as out-of-memory.
 In theory this means that a conforming EcmaScript implementation requires an infinite memory machine.
-Unfortunately, these are in short supply ;) .Since JavaScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at virtually any time.
+Unfortunately, these are in short supply ;) .
+Since JavaScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at virtually any time.
 If these failures are reported in a recoverable manner without rollback, such as by a thrown exception (cite JVM), then defensive programming becomes impossible.
 This would be contrary to the goals of at least SES and indeed to much JavaScript code.
 (TODO link to SAB discussion of containing failure.)
 Thus, at least SES computation, and any synchronous computation it is entangled with, on unpredicatble errors, must either be preemptively aborted without running further user code (cite Erlang) or roll back to a previous safe point (cite Noether).
 If repeated attempts to roll forward from a safe point fail, preemptive termination is inevitable.

 Even if EcmaScript were otherwise deterministically replayable, these unpredicable preemptive failures would prevent it.
 We examine instead